 Only professionals have enough knowledge about the other paid-for and free platforms that can be used for photo storage.
 This article will go over the top platforms that you can use to continue storing your pictures and photos.
 Note that this is a mixed list with both free and paid services.
 You need to understand a service first before settling for it.
 Don’t let price be the only deciding factor - facts and more research count as well.

 While this cloud-based platform presents you with plenty of space to temporarily store your images, its main focus is on letting you send large files in a quick and safe manner.
-And, to top that, it doesn’t cost you a penny when you are on the Beta version.
-You get to store your images safely and transfer up to 1TB of files.
+And, to top that, it doesn’t cost you a penny when you send your first 5GB.
+You get to store your images safely and transfer up to 10TB of files.
 FileWhopper takes the lead in the industry due to its premium features that come at no cost.
 The cloud-based platform is best known for the following:

 - Safety - the servers used to store user details are secured, and the company’s policy prevents any sharing of user data with any third parties.